IST-DASLab/smart-quantizer/README.md

 1. None
 2. Standard.
 Take min and max in the bucket.
 Take the `level` target points uniformly at random from min-max range.
 Then each value from the bucket is assigned to the nearest target point.
 3. Variance reduction.
-Choose max(`P`%, 512) candidates from the bucket and then find `level` target points that reduce the variance (see https://arxiv.org/abs/1611.05402 for more details).
+Choose max(`P%1, 512) candidates from the bucket and then find `level` target points that reduce the variance (see https://arxiv.org/abs/1611.05402 for more details).
 Then each value from the bucket is assigned to the nearest target point.
 `P=1%` is chosen to amortize the complexity of the target point algorithms which is `O(n level log n)` where n is the number